 Buc-ee's Travel Center

 You'll see significant changes at East Tennessee's Gateway to Adventure in the coming months, and it starts with Buc-ee's.
 There's always a buzz about Buc-ee's!
-This Texas-based chain of super-sized travel centers will open its Sevierville location at I-40 Exit 407 in the summer of 2023.
+This Texas-based chain of super-sized travel centers opened its Sevierville location at I-40 Exit 407 in the summer of 2023, and it's a sight to behold.
 Just how big is Buc-ee's?
-The new site will feature 120 gas pumps, a 250-foot carwash, and a 74,000-foot convenience store with snacks and supplies.
-It will briefly hold the title of world's largest convenience store.
+The new site features 120 gas pumps, a 250-foot carwash, and a 74,000-foot convenience store with snacks and supplies.
+This location will briefly hold the title of world's largest convenience store.

 Community leaders and developers from the Eastern Band of Cherokee Indians just broke ground on a new entertainment district, Smoky Gap, that will turn Sevierville's Exit 407 into even more of a landmark with phased development plans.
 Smoky Gap will be an entertainment district with an early 1900s Americana theme, complete with storefronts and a giant clock tower.
 Sevierville's mayor stated that the area will provide nighttime entertainment options that the city doesn't currently offer.